 On This Page

-As an application developer, you want to give your users the ability to sign in directly to your application through your Okta integration.
-Your application needs to support federated Single Sign-On (SSO).
-In this scenario, your application relies on Okta to serve as an external Identity Provider.
+As an application developer, you want to give your users the ability to sign in directly to your application using Okta for identity management.
+To do so, your application needs to support federated Single Sign-On (SSO).
+In this scenario, your application relies on Okta to serve as an external Identity Provider (IdP).

 Okta supports two protocols for handling federated SSO:

 Your choice of protocol depends mainly on your use case, but OIDC is generally recommended for new integrations.

 - An identity layer on top of the OAuth 2.0 (opens new window) protocol.

 - Verifies end-user identity and obtains profile information.

 - Ideal for mobile and cloud applications.

 - Newer protocol with widespread usage.
 Some newer applications only support OIDC.